 OVERVIEW: The Montgomery County Community Foundation has many funds that address local issues including the arts, children and youth, health and wellness, neediest families, senior citizens.

 FUNDING AREAS: The arts, children and youth, health and wellness, neediest families, senior citizens

-IP TAKE: Learn about each of the funds here.
-There are only about three unrestricted funds.
-Grants can go to just about any serious need in the community.
+IP TAKE: There are only about three unrestricted funds here, although grants can go to just about any serious need in the community.

 This funder likes to support initiatives that are collaborative, inclusive, and that address service gaps.
 It awards grants through donor-advised, field-of-interest, agency and designated agency funds, and unrestricted funds.
-Below are general grantmaking interests of each fund.
+The three unrestricted funds are the Frankie Alexander Benevolent Fund, the Buckalew Endowment Fund, and the Jason and Marti Mann Family Fund.
+The foundation board determines awards for projects deemed most worthwhile for the welfare of residents in the community.
+Below are general grantmaking interests of other MCCF funds.